 4. Add value

 An added benefit of clarifying expectations is that you may be able to exceed them.
 The more info you have going in, the better the end result.
 You’re closer to the request, you're the expert, and you’re doing the work.
 Think about how you may blow past the original request.
-Your boss may have asked for X, but knowing what you know and what's going on in the business and your wicked skill set you may be able to provide valuable intel that exceeds expectations.
+Your boss may have asked for X, but knowing what you know and what's going on, being in on the grapevine, and your wicked skill set you may be able to provide valuable intel that exceeds expectations.
+Just sayin'.
 This is how you get noticed and get ahead in your career.
-And you'll have more time to rock it when you aren't wasting your valuable time on unnecessary re-work.
+And you'll have more time to kick ass when you aren't wasting your valuable time on unnecessary re-work.
 Then, you can spend your nights out celebrating instead of lamenting about work.

-For some more tips Know your ABCs to stay on track and avoid distractions!
+What have you experienced at work, or during your career?
+How do you exceed expectations?
+Share your tips, please!
+And, for some more tips read Know your ABCs to stay on track and avoid distractions!